Curio talinoides var. mandraliscae (Blue Chalksticks) after I brought it home on 10-11-12, #121-18.

 Leaves of the Curio talinoides var. mandraliscae (Blue Chalksticks) on 2-17-13, #139-63.

-I only had this plant from October 11, 2012 through the end of February in 2013.
+I only had this plant from October 11, 2012, through the end of February 2013.
 I sold the mansion and moved back to the family farm in mid-Missouri and had to give up most of my plants.
 I gave this Blue Chalksticks to a good friend and fellow plant collector when I left.
-I have had a few issues growing a fe speciesf Senecio, or whatever you choose to call them, so I will wait until I have more adequate conditions before trying any again.
+I have had issues growing a few species Senecio, or whatever you choose to call them, so I will wait until I have more adequate conditions before trying any again.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.